YuZhang-steven/online-slide/README.md

     POST → create a new presentation

 /api/presentations/:id
-    GET  → get a presentation with id
+    GET  → get a presentation by id
-    DELETE → delete a presentation with id
+    DELETE → delete a presentation

 /api/presentations/:id/pages
     POST → create a new page in a presentation
-    GET  → get a page and all its contents with id DELETE  → delete a page and all its contents
+    GET  → get a page with all its contents
+    DELETE  → delete a page and its contents
-    PUT  → update a page and alls its contents
+    PUT  → update a page and its contents

 /api/upload
-    POST → upload object to R2 Bucket
+    POST → upload objects to R2 Bucket

 ```

 ## Design Notes

+This project is built using the Next.js App Router.
+The app is divided into two main parts:

+1.The presentation list
+2. The single-presentation editor

-This online slide build on next.js App Router Frame.
-It divides into two major parts: presentaion collection show and single presentation editor.
-All presentations, pages and contents on the page saved in database.
-The images and videos are uploaded to Cloudflare R2 storage.
+All presentations, pages, and content items are stored in the database.
+Images and videos are uploaded to Cloudflare R2.

 ### Data Model

 ![Data Model Diagram](./public/doc/DataModel.jpg)

-Data in the data base divide into three part: Presentation/Page/Content.
-Each of them is one-many relation.

-- page uses float as order store type, because it will allowed 1.1, 1.113, 1.23 to store.
-So, insert page don't have to change the later page's oder.
-Frontend will sort the data and handle the index through array.
-- positions and size in the Content also store as float.
-This correspond to the data type konva used.
+The database includes three entities: Presentation, Page, and Content.These form a strict one-to-many relationship chain.

+Design considerations:

+- Pages use a float “order” value (e.g., 1.1, 1.113, 1.23).This allows inserting pages without reordering the entire sequence.
+The frontend sorts pages and derives indices.
+- Content positions and sizes are stored as floats, matching Konva’s coordinate system.
-- text content directly store as text, image and video store their R2 URL
+- Text content is stored directly in the database; image and video content stores the corresponding R2 URLs.

-Possible improve:

-- Content can add a configure model.
-Image or Text style can store in in there.
-_ Page and Presentation can also has their style and configure file

 ### Backend

-The major database use PostgreSQL.
-The data models are parent-child relation, so tradition PostgreSQL will support it well.
-Images and Videos upload to R2 Storage, so they can be store and get fast.
-Also, there are possilbe stream feature can used on video if needed.

-Beside the traditional API, there are three server side funtions:
-addNewPage/fetchingAllPages/fetchingAllPresentations.
-These functions used in the server in the server side rendering
+PostgreSQL is used as the main database because the data is relational and benefits from strong consistency.Images and videos are stored in Cloudflare R2 for fast access and potential future streaming capability.

+In addition to REST API endpoints, there are a few server-side helper functions used during server-side rendering:

+- addNewPage
+- fetchAllPages
+- fetchAllPresentations

 ### Frontend

-The major part of the slide editor are the contents manipulation in the 2D canvas.
-I used package Kanba to handle this part.
-They already have basic dragging/rotation/resizing handle.

-There are two maps and a set to manage the all pages and contents in a presentation.
-The pageMap include all page's id and the content's id set of that page. contentMap include all contentInformation and their id as the key.
-The set are used to track the content ids that have been deleted(those contents are not in the contentMap).

-There are also two global state to track what's the current page to show on the screen and the contents ids in that page

-In each rendering, the
+The core of the presentation editor is a 2D canvas powered by Konva, which provides built-in dragging, rotation, and resizing.

+State management design:

+- pageMap stores all pages and their associated content IDs
+- contentMap stores all content objects by ID
+- deletedContentSet tracks content removed locally but not yet persisted

+- Global state tracks:
+-- the current page
+-- the content IDs shown on the canvas

+When loading a page, the app fetches its contents and add them to the maps.In the canvas component, content IDs are organized into arrays by type then send into global state.

+Each content modification is stored locally and the content map.
+When the user saves the page, all changes are batch-uploaded to the database.

+### Limitation and Future Improvement

+- Delete and copy/paste are not fully implemented.(Requires clearer UI and global selection state.)
+- Undo/Redo requires a history stack for content operations.
+- Video handling could be improved.In many cases, linking to YouTube might be more efficient depending on network conditions.
+- Add a configuration model for content styles (text style, image settings, etc.)and another style/config models for pages and presentations as well